preciofishbone/OmniaDocsG2/blocks/metrics/index.rst

 Metrics block
 ================

-This block has it's main use for setting up the Dashboard, but it can also be used on a page to display data about either Teamwork, Pages or Activity.
+This block can be used on a page to display data about either Teamwork, Pages or Activity.

 On this page, the options in Omnia 6.11 and earlier are described.
 See this page for the options in Omnia 6.12 and later: :doc:`´The Metrics block in Omnia 6.12 </blocks/metrics-block-612/index>`

-You can find more information about the Dashoboard here: :doc:`Dashboard </admin-settings/tenant-settings/dashboard/index>`

 The following settings are available when you eneter the option: